R3play4/oenik-carshop/README.md

 # OENIK_PROG3_2018_2_DVKERF

 University Home Assignment.
+To Try: Open the SLN via Visual Studio.
+Set CarShop.Console as Start Up project.
+The Java Endpoint would only work with Glassfish.
 Task description:
 	Create an Appliation for a Car Shop.
 The application have to be able to exceute basic CRUD operations.
 	The application have to be organized into 3 layers.
 View, Logic and Repository.